 We first created all 16 variants of the four amino acid substitutions found in TEM-50 using site directed mutagenesis (Table 2).
 We then measured the growth rates of 12 replicates of E.coli DH5α-E expressing each variant in the presence of one of fifteen β-lactam antibiotics (Table 3).

 There were 12 replicates for each sample in each antibiotic.
-We computed the mean (Table 4) and variance of each and computed significance between adjacent variants that differ by one amino acid substitution.
+We computed the mean growth rate (Table 4) and the variance of each sample, as well as the significance between adjacent variants that differed by one amino acid substitution.
 This was done using one-way ANOVA analysis.

-We then plotted those results on maps (Figures 1-15) using arrows that connect each pair of adjacent enzymes.
-For each comparison of adjacent enzymes, we indicate the one whose expression resulted in the fastest growth by directing the arrowhead towards that variant, and implying that evolution would proceed in that direction if the two variants occurred simultaneously in a population.
+These results are provided in Figures 1-15, where the arrows in the landscape maps connect pairs of adjacent enzymes.
+For each comparison of adjacent enzymes, we indicate the one whose expression resulted in the faster growth by directing the arrowhead towards that variant, and implying that evolution would proceed in that direction if the two variants occurred simultaneously in a population.
 In other words, the one indicated by the arrowhead would increase in frequency and reach fixation in the population, while the other would be lost.
 Red arrows indicate significance, and black arrows indicate differences that were not statistically significant by ANOVA, but that may still exist if a more sensitive assay was used.

-By rank ordering the enzymes (Table 5) in each landscape diagram, with the enzyme promoting the fastest growth being ranked “1” and the enzyme resulting in the slowest growth being ranked “16”, we found that all enzymes have a score of 5 or better and a score of 13 or worse, in at least one landscape.
-This result indicates that there is abundant pleiotropy as antibiotic selective pressures change.
+We rank ordered the enzymes (Table 5) in each landscape diagram with a score from 1 to 16, with the enzyme promoting the fastest growth receiving a score of “1” and the enzyme with the slowest growth a score of “16”.
+This analysis shows that all enzymes have a score of 5 or better and a score of 13 or worse, in at least one landscape, indicating that there is abundant pleiotropy as antibiotic selective pressures change.
 That pleiotropy provides a basis for effectively alternating antibiotic to restore the wild type.

 Based on the strong patterns of pleiotropy we observed, we reasoned that the choice and the succession of antibiotics were at least as important as other cycling considerations.
-We formalized our approach to optimal cycling as follows: 1) We are considering 15 antibiotics (See Table 3), labeled AMP, AM, CEC, CTX, ZOX, CXM, CRO, AMC, CAZ, CTT, SAM, CPR, CPD, TZP, and FEP.
+We formalized our approach to optimal cycling as follows.

+We start by considering the 15 antibiotics previously mentioned in Table 3: AMP, AM, CEC, CTX, ZOX, CXM, CRO, AMC, CAZ, CTT, SAM, CPR, CPD, TZP, and FEP.